DanielAraqueStudios/ENCOUNTERCOFFEE/README.md

 > **Purpose**: This README provides comprehensive context for GitHub Copilot to generate precise, production-ready code for the Encounter Coffee e-commerce platform with SEO optimization, UI/UX best practices, and integrated heatmap analytics.

-> **⚠️ ARCHITECTURE NOTE**: The website is fully developed in **WordPress** (pure code), but the e-commerce functionality (product catalog, cart, checkout) is integrated as an **iframe** embedded within WordPress HTML pages.
-This is a hybrid architecture where WordPress manages content, SEO, and storytelling, while the external e-commerce platform (embedded via iframe) handles transactions.
+> **⚠️ ARCHITECTURE NOTE**: The website is built using a **static HTML template** (TemplateMo 587 - Tiya Golf Club adapted for Encounter Coffee), with the e-commerce functionality (product catalog, cart, checkout) integrated as an **iframe** embedded within HTML pages.
+This is a hybrid architecture where the static HTML site manages content, SEO, and storytelling, while the external e-commerce platform (embedded via iframe) handles transactions.

 ---